PicsArt/cppbind/docs/03_get_started/01_functions.rst

 .. note::
     In generated Python bindings ``sum`` is a classmethod as it was static in the original code.

-Also note that IEGEN supports static overloaded methods.
+Also note that CppBind supports static overloaded methods.

 .. _arg-names-and-labels: